UndeadZeratul/uzHDAddon/readme.md

 - Mephresfire, for the Hideous Helmet sprite
 - Ghastly Dragon, for the Tech Armor sprite (UAC Corporate Armor)
 - Lightsource, for the HD Armor sprite (HEV Armor)
-- SoloSpaghetti, for the Bulletproof Vest sprite (Sneaking Suit), as well as the Tactical Armor sprite (Garrison Armor)
+- SoloSpaghetti, for the Bulletproof Vest sprite (Sneaking Suit), the Tactical Armor sprite (Garrison Armor), and the Western Armor sprite (Leather Jacket)
 - Yholl, for the Supply Crate sprite (Field Assembly Kit)